ZacBlanco/zacblanco.github.io/education/analytical-physics-227/notes.md

 Charged at rest do not generate any magnetic field, $$B$$.

 - There is no such thing as a magnetic monopole - It has never been observed.
-- A Moving single chaarge: the field is **non-stationary**, not good for magnetostatics
+- A Moving single charge: the field is **non-stationary**, not good for magnetostatics

-A steadt (time-independent) current is the best bet.
+A steady (time-independent) current is the best bet.

 Possible sources of $$B$$